uncinc/layer-notes/README.md

 ## TODO
 - [ ] Make Github integration work
 - [ ] Make background script API calls puggable
+- [ ] Create documentation how to integrate a new bugtracker
 - [ ] Fix number of bugs
 - [ ] Add support for Safari
 - [ ] Add support for Edge
 - [ ] Add support for IE

+## Contributions
+You can contribute to Layer Notes in several ways:

+### Contributing to the code
+You can add new features and create a pull request to the tool to make it better.

+### Translating the tool
+In the folder `./src/_locales` you can find locales.
+With can use the english main file to translate it to your language.

 ## Contributors

 - [mat1th](https://github.com/mat1th)

-## LICENCE
+## Licence
-The code is licenced under the GNU GENERAL PUBLIC LICENSE Version 3
+The code is licenced under the `GNU GENERAL PUBLIC LICENSE Version 3`